A Note on Weighted Fermat Problem in Lp Space: Fermat Point in Euclidean Norm

 \section{Fermat Point in Euclidean Norm}

-\quad \, The unweighted 3-points problem in the Euclidean Norm is the original Fermat Problem.
+The unweighted 3-points problem in the Euclidean Norm is the original Fermat Problem.
 A solution to the one is to construct equilateral triangles on the sides with the vertices pointing outward.
-The intersection of connected three circles through the vertices labeled the Fermat point in the example of Figure 3, in which the black points are fixed points, and the red point is the Fermat Point.
+The intersected vertex from three circles is the Fermat point.
+The visualization is Figure 2, in which the black points are fixed points, and the grey point is the Fermat Point.